Frequently Asked Questions

 - On-campus with set meeting times (MEET)

 Classes meet on campus; no online component.
-Days/times listed on course schedule.
-Students must wear face
+Days/times listed on the course schedule.

-OAA students should register for DWB or DWS courses, as they take place fully online.
-If you prefer the flexibility to study when it fits your schedule, select DWB sections.
-If you like interacting with your instructor and classmates during set meeting times, select DWS sections.
+Online AA students should register for synchronous and/or asynchronous courses, as they take place fully online.
+If you prefer the flexibility to study when it fits your schedule, select asynchronous sections.
+If you like interacting with your instructor and classmates during set meeting times, select synchronous sections.

 It depends on the number of credits you take each semester.
-The OAA degree requires 60 credits to complete.
-Tri-C considers 12 credits or more per semester full-time enrollment; anything less is part time.
+The Online AA degree requires 60 credits to complete.
+Tri-C considers 12 credits or more per semester full-time enrollment; anything less is part-time.
 We recommend working with a counselor to develop an academic plan that fits your schedule.

 - Full-time enrollment